17 Facts About Conspiracy Theories

 11. We have the brother of a famous author to thank for conspiracy theorists’ tinfoil hats.

 You might accuse a conspiracy theorist of wearing a tinfoil hat.
-If so, you may want to thank Brave New World author Aldous Huxley’s brother, Julian, who popularized the idea in his 1926 short story, The Tissue-Culture King.
+If so, you may want to thank author Aldous Huxley’s brother, Julian, who popularized the idea in his 1926 short story, The Tissue-Culture King.
 In it, Huxley’s characters discover that metal is effective at blocking attempts at telepathy and craft “caps of metal foil” for themselves.

 12. Unfortunately for conspiracy theorists, tinfoil hats have been found to amplify certain radio frequencies.